-Aesthetic dental treatments have seen enormous growth in recent years and orthodontic treatment is commonly included in treatment plans or provided as a stand-alone treatment.
-A large variety of systems have been developed to cater for patients needs in terms of the treatment itself, the time involved, and cost.
+Aesthetic dental treatments have seen enormous growth in recent years, and orthodontic treatment is commonly included in treatment plans or provided as a stand-alone treatment.
+A large variety of systems have been developed to cater for patients' needs in terms of the treatment itself, as well as the time and cost involved.

 With increased demand in a competitive market, patients are able to shop around for the treatment they would like within their budget.
-Recently there has been a rise in direct-to-consumer orthodontic treatment being offered by companies to cater for patients wanting orthodontic treatment at a reduced cost and without having to attend regular appointments.
+There has also been a recent rise in direct-to-consumer orthodontic treatment being offered by companies, to cater for patients wanting orthodontic treatment at a reduced cost and without having to attend regular appointments.

-Increasingly dental professionals are being asked for their opinion by patients thinking of using such services.
+Dental professionals are increasingly being asked for their opinion by patients thinking of using such services.
 Colleagues are being asked to confirm patients' teeth are suitable for the treatment plan being offered, often by completing forms provided by the company due to provide treatment.
 This raises dento-legal issues for the dental professionals concerned.

 Legal and ethical requirements